alexishevia/invoice-zero/README.md

-# Getting Started with Create React App
+# Invoice Zero

+Invoice Zero is a personal finance app.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and runs in AWS Amplify.

+## Getting Started

+1. Install NodeJS (v12.16.0+ preferred)
+2. Install dependencies with: `yarn install`
+3. Start the project with: `yarn start`

+## UI Library

+This project uses UI components from [@ionic/react](https://ionicframework.com/react).
+No particular reason, other than it looked nice and easy to use.

 ## Available Scripts